jnana027/HR-Data/README.md

 Source Data:

 The source data contained Human Resource 22000 records from 2000 to 2020.
 This is included in the repository.

+Data Cleaning & Analysis:

+This was done on SQL server 2024 involving

+Data loading & inspection
+Handling missing values
+Data cleaning and analysis